ashwinraj8090/CardioSense/README.md

 # 🫀 CardioSense
 ## Towards Intelligent and Personalized Cardiovascular Health Monitoring

-CardioSense is an **ML and IoT-enabled cardiovascular health monitoring system** developed to demonstrate the integration of physiological sensing, machine learning–based risk analysis, and real-time web visualization.
+CardioSense is an **ML and IoT-driven cardiovascular health monitoring system** developed to demonstrate the integration of physiological sensing, machine learning–based risk analysis, and real-time web visualization.

 The system collects cardiac signals using wearable sensors, processes and analyzes the data through a machine learning model, and presents personalized health insights via an interactive dashboard and AI assistant.